 The game was released alongside another Speech Pack, which at three floppies couldn’t contain more than a few audio files for comms exchanges.
 The success of Privateer led it to receive an expansion in early 1994, Righteous Fire.

 It’s hard not to see why Privateer fired up the imaginations of PC gaming enthusiasts in the early ‘90s.
 The winning formula of immersive game design coupled with an open world was indeed very exciting, but it wouldn’t have been nearly as popular had it not been a refined experience that rewarded exploration and experimentation.
-The game is, however, quite hard to start with, throwing you in the deep end and hoping you’ll learn to swim.
+The game does, however, have a steep learning curve, throwing you in the deep end and hoping you’ll learn to swim.
 But the reward for commitment is the opening up of new systems, new opportunities, and new factions.
-You have to fight for every little bit of progress, every gun you buy, every improved armor plating, and Privateer makes it all feel well-earned.
+You have to fight for every little bit of progress, every gun you buy, every piece of improved armor plating, and Privateer makes it all feel well-earned.

 While no ports of the game or its expansion were created at the time, the traditional deluxe edition would arrive in 1994 on CD-ROM.
 This edition included Righteous Fire and the Speech Pack, with the latter expanded to cover every single cutscene in the game in the style of Strike Commander.
 Times were changing, with an increased emphasis on absorbing, cinematic art direction in PC games, so it only made sense.